CaseyMcGuire/HackerRank/README.md

 HackerRank
 ==========
-These are some of my solutions to a HackerRank problem.
+These are some of my solutions to HackerRank problems.

 www.hackerrank.com